zalari/ts-analyze/README.md

 ## Project structure

-* `./src`: Contains the actual infrastructure used in writing analyzers/rules.
+* `./base`: Contains the base classes for writing analyzers/rules and the engine for executing analyzers.
+* `./cli`: Contains the CLI tool for running analyzers from the command line.
-* `./analyzers`: Contains the analyzers.
+* `./analyzers`: Contains common analyzers.
-* `./rules`: Contains custom TSLint rules.
+* `./rules`: Contains common TSLint rules.
-* `./walkers`: Contains the walkers used by both analyzers and rules.
+* `./walkers`: Contains common walkers used by both analyzers and rules.
+* `./utils`: Contains utility functions (currently used for testing).
+* `./example-client`: Contains an example client for the CLI.

 ## Creating an Analyzer